Sign in to view your journeys, link your Nectar card and more

 Just imagine, you can swap Manchester’s busy streets or the bustle of Glasgow for Windermere’s mountain and lakeside and scenery in almost no time at all.
 It will only take you around 1 hour 40 minutes by train from Manchester, while Scotland’s biggest city is just 2 hours 45 minutes away from all that from poetry-inducing landscape.
 You have to admit it’s appealing.

 For onward bus travel from Windermere station visit Stagecoach, Traveline or call 0871 200 2233.
-Plusbus is also available as an add on fare to your train ticket – £7.00 daily.
+Plusbus is also available as an add on fare to your train ticket – £7.00 daily (£4.60 with a Railcard).
 Taxis are also available right outside the station.
 You can also hire a bike at the station and for information on car hire go to www.lakeshire.co.uk.